Pravin-hub-rgb/learning-nextjs-auth/Documentation/level 2 Supabase Auth.md

-# Level 1: Client-only Authentication
+# Level 2: Supabase Auth
 - [Access Source Code of this project](../source-code/level2auth/) and run the project locally.
 - [Test the Project Live](https://nextjs-level2-auth.vercel.app/)
 - Summary:
-  - We'll use `localStorage` for data persistence combined with React Context for state management
+  - We'll use Supabase Auth for real authentication with email/password.

+- Supabase will handle:

+    - User signup, login, and session management

+    - Automatically storing the session in localStorage/cookies

+- A custom AuthContext:

-  - An `AuthContext` will provide global access to authentication state and methods
+    - Wraps the entire app to track authentication state

-  - There's *no real signup or backend.* We'll fake login with hardcoded credentials.
+    - Provides global access to:

+        - signUp(email, password)

+        - signIn(email, password)

+        - logout()

+        - user, loggedIn, and loading states

+- Auth state updates in real-time using Supabase’s onAuthStateChange listener.

+- Protected routes (like /secret) are implemented by:

+    - Checking auth status via context

+    - Redirecting to /login if unauthenticated

+- UI behavior:

+    - Navbar shows Login or Logout depending on auth state

+    - Displays the user’s email if logged in

+- Session is persisted automatically by Supabase, and restored on page refresh.

 - Navigation
   - [Go to Main Doc](../README.md)